Bossiney: Places of interest

 Bossiney lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 A nearby beach is known as Bossiney Haven.

 Notable buildings include the Old Borough House, Bossiney Court (both houses are 17th century and later) and the Methodist chapel (1860).
 All these are listed Grade II.
 At the nearby crossroads stands Hendra Cross or Pentaly Cross (towards Trevillet): it has been moved from its former position due to road widening in 1959 ("about one and half miles north east of Bossiney, at Pentaly").
-Sime folklore relating to this cross has been recorded: a writer in 1921 recollects that about 40 years earlier he had stopped at the cross to sketch it and was told by the farmer of the nearby fields that the cross had been overthrown some time before and when it was set up again a number of small bottles full of water containing many pins had been found buried beneath it (the bottles being a charm against being ill-wished).
+Some folklore relating to this cross has been recorded: a writer in 1921 recollects that about 40 years earlier he had stopped at the cross to sketch it and was told by the farmer of the nearby fields that the cross had been overthrown some time before and when it was set up again a number of small bottles full of water containing many pins had been found buried beneath it (the bottles being a charm against being ill-wished).

 Willapark on the coast nearby was an Iron Age cliff castle and at Lye Rock the barque 'Iota' was wrecked in 1893 (see the Tintagel article).
 Willapark Manor stands in wooded grounds and is now an hotel; Jill Pool is the site of the former borough jail.

 To the east of Bossiney lie the remains of an earthen Norman fortification (Bossiney Castle), which were discovered during archaeological excavations during the 1840s.
 It is likely to have been a motte castle as there are no signs of a bailey.
 The castle is not mentioned in surviving contemporary documents, and it is uncertain when or by whom it was built.
 However, it was probably built in the late 11th or 12th century.